lancenacabuan/theosis/README.md

 - **Romans 8:15**: "For you did not receive the spirit of slavery to fall back into fear, but you have received the Spirit of adoption as sons, by whom we cry, 'Abba!
 Father!'"
 - **Galatians 4:5-7**: Believers are adopted as sons, receiving the Spirit of the Son and becoming heirs with Christ.

-This adoption into God’s family is essential to the process of *theosis*, where believers not only partake in God’s grace but also grow in their relationship with Him, reflecting His character.
+Adoption into God’s family is essential to *theosis*, where believers not only partake in God’s grace but also grow in their relationship with Him, reflecting His character.

 ### **9. Sanctification**
 **Sanctification** is the process of being progressively conformed to the image of Christ.
 It is a cooperative journey, where the believer’s active participation is enabled by the Holy Spirit:
 - **1 Thessalonians 4:3**: "For this is the will of God, your sanctification."
 - **Romans 6:19**: "Present your members as slaves to righteousness leading to sanctification."

-Sanctification is the process through which believers grow in holiness, becoming more Christlike and reflecting God's glory.
-It is an essential part of *theosis*, where believers are transformed into Christ’s likeness through the Spirit’s work.
+Sanctification is the ongoing process through which believers grow in holiness, becoming more Christlike and reflecting God’s glory.
+It is an essential part of *theosis*, where believers are progressively transformed into Christ’s likeness through the work of the Holy Spirit.

 ### **10. Perseverance of the Saints**
 The **perseverance of the saints** speaks to the believer’s ongoing faith and holiness, sustained by God's grace until the end.
 It assures believers that those whom God has called will be kept by His power:
 - **Matthew 24:13**: "But the one who endures to the end will be saved."
 - **Philippians 1:6**: "He who began a good work in you will bring it to completion at the day of Jesus Christ."

-This perseverance is an essential part of the process of *theosis*, as believers continue in their journey toward full transformation into Christ’s image.
+Perseverance is an essential part of *theosis*, as believers continue in their journey toward full transformation into Christ’s image.

 ### **11. Glorification**
-**Glorification** is the final stage of salvation, where believers are fully conformed to the image of Christ and are made perfect in body and soul.
-It is the fulfillment of the believer’s transformation, where they fully partake in God’s glory and enter eternal communion with Him:
+**Glorification** is the final stage of salvation, where believers are fully conformed to the image of Christ and perfected in body and soul.
+It is the ultimate fulfillment of the believer’s transformation, where they fully partake in God’s glory and enter into eternal communion with Him:
 - **Romans 8:30**: "And those whom He predestined, He also called; and those whom He called, He also justified; and those whom He justified, He also glorified."
 - **1 John 3:2**: "When He appears, we shall be like Him, because we shall see Him as He is."

-Glorification is the ultimate fulfillment of *theosis*, where believers are fully united with God, reflecting His glory for eternity.
+Glorification is the consummation of *theosis*, where believers are fully united with God, reflecting His glory for eternity.

-The *Order of Salvation* is the divine blueprint through which God transforms believers from spiritual death to eternal life.
-Each stage reveals God’s grace and the believer’s journey toward full restoration in Christ’s likeness.
-From creation to glorification, God’s plan is to restore His image in humanity.
-Through the work of Christ and the transforming power of the Holy Spirit, believers partake in God's divine nature, progressing through sanctification and ultimately reaching the fullness of *theosis*—eternal union with God.
-This journey brings believers into deeper communion with God and prepares them for the eternal glory that awaits them.
+The *Order of Salvation* reveals the divine plan through which God transforms believers from spiritual death to eternal life.
+Each stage of salvation progressively restores humanity’s original design, bringing believers into deeper communion with God and preparing them for eternal glory.
+Through Christ’s work and the sanctifying power of the Holy Spirit, believers partake in God’s divine nature, advancing through sanctification and ultimately reaching the fullness of *theosis*—eternal union with God.

 ---